auth0/docs/articles/mfa/guides/mfa-api/phone.md

 <%= include('../../_includes/_request_association') %>

-When you enroll with Voice or SMS, you are actually enrolling a phone number, that can be challenged either with SMS or Voice.
+When a user enrolls with Voice or SMS, they are actually enrolling a phone number that can be challenged either with SMS or Voice.

 You need to specify the parameters below to call the endpoint.
 The `oob_channels` parameter indicates how you want to send the code to the user (SMS or Voice):